-Tolko has chosen the two winners of its Community Citizen Award, which was created to recognize employees who contribute to the communities in which they live and work.
+Tolko is proud to have chosen the two winners of its second annual Community Citizen Award, which was created to recognize employees who contribute to the communities in which they live and work.
 The award celebrates two employees who have shown outstanding support for their community while reflecting Tolko’s values of respect and integrity.

 The winner for the BC region, representing Tolko locations west of the Rockies, is Jamie Beaulne, Woodlands Operations Supervisor at BC Woodlands.